Admission Requirements

 Admissions Prerequisite Requirement

 Prior knowledge of statistics – Applicants should have knowledge or experience in quantitative work such as science, engineering, or business.
 The objective is to establish a baseline knowledge and to prepare the student for the advanced coursework in this program.
 Applicants from other disciplines will be considered based on prior academic and professional experience.
 Qualified applicants should have successfully completed an undergraduate- or graduate-level course in statistics or be able to show significant experience using statistics in a professional capacity.
-In lieu of an appropriate statistics course or adequate professional experience, the admissions committee will consider exceptional GMAT/GRE test scores on a case-by-case basis.
-Students that do not have prior statistics coursework, significant experience using statistics in a professional capacity, or GRE/GMAT scores deemed sufficient by the admissions committee may complete (with a grade of B+ or better) STAT 500 Applied Statistics online, through Penn State World Campus to satisfy the statistics requirement.
+If a foundation in statistics is absent, the program may require the completion of a fundamental STAT course prior to entry.

 Additional Requirements